DAY 1

 B, L, D included

-We walk the Orchid trail in the Aprovaca nursery and conservation centre to discover some of the native orchid species, including the Holy Ghost orchid (Peristeria Elata), the national flower of Panama.
 We drive to Panama City to catch an afternoon flight out to the Bocas del Toro archipelago.
-These idyllic islands in a remote bay near Panama’s northwest border with Costa Rica, were first discovered by Christopher Columbus in 1502.
+These idyllic islands, in a remote bay near Panama’s northwest border with Costa Rica, were first discovered by Christopher Columbus in 1502.
 Transferring to a private water taxi, a 35-minute ride takes us to Popa Island and our elegant beachfront hotel for 3 nights.

 DAY 8